 – Ability to add a wide range of riders to all types of policies (life, critical illness and disability)

-– You are unable to purchase RBC permanent life insurance products unless you already own a RBC term life insurance product which you are able to convert
+– You are unable to purchase RBC Universal Life Insurance and RBC Term to 100 unless you already own a RBC term life insurance product which you are able to convert.

 – Bad reviews online can make RBC less desirable, but they are a great company to deal with

 – Some of our clients have experienced longer than usual wait times for applications to get approved.
 Be prepared for a slower application process with RBC.

 RBC Insurance: Insurance Products

 RBC Insurance offers a large array of coverage including, home, auto, travel, health, and, of course, life insurance.
 In this article we’ll outline what these life insurance products look like and what they entail.

 One thing worth noting: RBC life insurance products are only available to Canadian residents.